 Phone, laptop and tablet settings

-On campus: when connected to the Kent network, open Microsoft Outlook and the setup process should run.
-If asked for mail service/ type, choose Microsoft Exchange.
+- When connected to the Kent network, open Microsoft Outlook and the setup process should run

 - Click Start

 - Click Mail - if you can’t see it, click Switch to Classic View or View by: Small icons

 - Click Show profiles

 - Add… and give the profile a name (eg, kent email)